phillipi/pix2pix/README.md

 	DATA_ROOT=/path/to/data/facades name=facades_generation which_direction=AtoB th train.lua
 ```

-Start the display server to results as the model trains:
+Start the display server to view results as the model trains:
 ```bash
 	th -ldisplay.start 8000 0.0.0.0
 ```